Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: APPENDIX

 \subsection{Distortion-induced hoppings}

-To get the distortion-induced hoppings one needs to find the directional cosines of the indirect $d-p$ bonds using the ligand positions Eq.(\ref{eq:Aposition}).
-With the metal site located at $\mathbf{r}_{\mathrm{M}_1}$ and ligand $X_m$ located at $\mathbf{r}_m$, one can then find the required directional cosines from $\mathbf{r}_{m}-\mathbf{r}_{\mathrm{M}_1}$.
-They are the inputs in the Slater-Koster formula for rotated bonds Ref.[\citenum{SlaterKosterPR1954}].
+To get the distortion-induced hoppings one needs to find the directional cosines of the indirect $d-p$ bonds using the ligand positions Eq.~(\ref{eq:Aposition}).
+With the metal site located at $\mathbf{r}_{\mathrm{M}_1}$ and ligand X$_m$ located at $\mathbf{r}_m$, the required directional cosines follow from $\mathbf{r}_{m}-\mathbf{r}_{\mathrm{M}_1}$.
+They are the inputs in the Slater-Koster formula for rotated bonds Ref.~[\citenum{SlaterKosterPR1954}].
 Here we only show the leading term in each matrix element generated from the above procedure.
-Note that all elements become finite, and the distortion-induced hopping between $t_{\rm 2g}$ and $p$ oribtials are denoted by $\delta t_i$ and $e_{\rm g}$ and $p$ orbitals by $\delta t^{\prime}_i$:
+Note that all elements become finite, and the distortion-induced hopping between $t_{\rm 2g}$ and $p$-oribtials are denoted by $\delta t_i$ and $e_{\rm g}$ and $p$-orbitals by $\delta t^{\prime}_i$: